Kraymer/mokapot/README.md

     ps          kill processes

 OPTIONS
-    The options are passed to the underlying binary (eg 'git' for 'moka git'
+    The options are passed to the underlying binary (eg 'git' for 'moka git')
 ~~~

+# Contributing

+My use of percol is based on my daily tools hence differs from your needs.
+`mokapot` should be considered as the place where to store your custom percol one-liners rather than a one-size-fits-all utility.

+You're encouraged to fork it, PR won't be merged unless they deal with a generic use case.

 ---
 <i id="f1">1</i> `git`, `pg` and `psql` at time of writing